-We must achieve at least 90% of the goal for bookings for bonuses to be paid under the program for this component.
-Performance at the 90% level with respect to bookings would result in bonus payouts to the named executive officers at 50% of the named executive officers' individual target bonus opportunity for bookings.
-Each incremental 2% of achievement from 90% to 100% of the goal for bookings increases the bonus payouts by 10%, such that performance at the 95% level with respect to bookings would result in bonus payouts at 75% of the individual target bonus opportunity for bookings and performance at the 100% level with respect to bookings would result in bonus payouts at 100% of the individual target bonus opportunity for bookings.
+We must achieve at least 50% of the goal for adjusted EBITDA (excluding bonus expense) for bonuses to be paid under the program for this component.
+Performance at the 50% level with respect to adjusted EBITDA (excluding bonus expense) would result in bonus payouts to the named executive officers at 50% of the named executive officers' individual target bonus opportunity for adjusted EBITDA (excluding bonus expense).
+Each incremental 10% of achievement from 50% to 100% of the goal for adjusted EBITDA (excluding bonus expense) increases the bonus payouts by 10%, such that performance at the 75% level with respect to adjusted EBITDA (excluding bonus expense) would result in bonus payouts at 75% of the individual target bonus opportunity for adjusted EBITDA (excluding bonus expense) and performance at the 100% level with respect to adjusted EBITDA (excluding bonus expense) would result in bonus payouts at 100% of the individual target bonus opportunity for adjusted EBITDA (excluding bonus expense).

-Each incremental 2% of achievement from 100% to 104% of the goal for bookings increases the bonus payouts by 15% for this component.
-An incremental 2% of achievement from 104% to 106% of the goal for bookings increases the bonus payouts by 20% for this component.
-Each incremental 2% of achievement from 106% to 110% of the goal for bookings increases the bonus payouts by 25%, up to a maximum of 200%, for this component.
+Each incremental 10% of achievement from 100% to 120% of the goal for adjusted EBITDA (excluding bonus expense) increases the bonus payouts by 15% for this component.
+An incremental 10% of achievement from 120% to 130% of the goal for adjusted EBITDA (excluding bonus expense) increases the bonus payouts by 20% for this component.
+Each incremental 10% of achievement from 130% to 150% of the goal for adjusted EBITDA (excluding bonus expense) increases the bonus payouts by 25% for this component, up to a maximum of 200%, for this component.